rage/java-programming/data/part-5/3-primitive-and-reference-variables.md

 <!-- Ohjelman suoritus alkaa main-metodin ensimmäiseltä riviltä.
 Main-metodin ensimmäisellä rivillä esitellään Henkilo-tyyppinen muuttuja eka, johon kopioidaan Henkilo-luokan konstruktorin palauttama arvo.
 Konstruktorissa luodaan olio, jonka syntymävuodeksi asetetaan 1970 ja jonka nimeksi asetetaan parametrina saatu arvo.
 Konstruktori palauttaa viitteen.
 Rivin suorituksen jälkeen ohjelman tilanne on seuraava -- ohjelman muistiin on luotu Henkilo-olio, johon on viittaus main-metodissa määritellystä eka-muuttujasta. -->

 The program's execution starts off from the first line of the main method.
 A variable of type Person is declared on its first line, and the value returned by the Person class constructor is copied as its value.
 The constructor creates an object whose birth year is set to 1970 and whose name is set to the value received as a parameter.
 The constructor returns a reference.
-Once the row has been executed, the program's state is the following -- a Person object has been created in memory and the `first` variable defined in the main method contains a reference to ti.
+Once the row has been executed, the program's state is the following -- a Person object has been created in memory and the `first` variable defined in the main method contains a reference to it.

 <!-- *Alla olevissa piirroksissa vasemmalla puolella on kutsupino, oikealla ohjelman muisti.* -->